eric-sclafani/langviz/README.md

 - [ ] Sentences: users can observe information about each individual sentence
   - [ ] Dependency parse knowledge graph
 - [ ] User can filter for documents that meet a condition or group of conditions

-### Optimizations

-- [ ] Experiment with storing user data in home dir instead of local, maybe langviz will load cache and user can select with cached dataset to load?